 Here’s a commonly-used example:

 If you pay $750/night for a fancy hotel that then charges you $10 for a bottle of water, you’ll likely feel cheated and annoyed.
-However, if the hotel bumps the price of the room up to $760 and includes a complimentary bottle of water with your purchase, that discomfort goes away — even though you’re ultimately spending $760 in both situations.
+However, if the hotel bumps the price of the room up to $760 and includes a complimentary bottle of water, that discomfort goes away — even though you’re ultimately spending $760 in both situations.

 If people tend to view some of your less-expensive products as “bad” deals, they could be a good candidate for bundling.
 Your consumers will still feel like they’re getting more for less, and you’ll be able to mitigate any negative feelings about the individual cost of each item.